 - Zapier does not provide industry-specific regulatory compliance support

 - Zapier offers a range of built-in apps that simplify workflows between a range of apps.
-These apps provide a lot of use case options, but they are not designed for nuanced, organization-specific customization.
+These apps provide many use case options, but they are not designed for nuanced, organization-specific customization.

-- Zapier offers free plans and trials that limit the number of tasks a user can attempt in a short time span
+- Zapier offers free plans and trials that limit the number of tasks a user can attempt in a short period

-- Pricing levels range from $19.99 to $3,599.99 per month.
-Lower prices limiting the number of “Zaps” within a given timeframe, and the number of tasks per month (tasks exceeding monthly allocations are charged per use).
-Zaps are also synced based on package pricing – with lower-priced options syncing every 15 minutes, and top-priced options syncing every minute.
+- Pricing levels range from $19.99/user/month to $899.99/company/month (billed monthly).
+Lower prices limit the number of “Zaps” within a given timeframe and the number of tasks per month (tasks exceeding monthly allocations are charged per use).
+Zaps are also synced based on package pricing – with lower-priced options syncing every 15 minutes and top-priced options syncing every minute.

 - Zapier is best used by companies with 10-50 employees, and $1-10 million in revenue